prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 )
 ```

-Consider each occurence of the Prisma client instance `prisma` and replacing with the respective usage of Photon.js.
+Consider each occurence of the Prisma client instance `prisma` and replacing with the respective usage of Prisma Client JS.

 ### 3.1.
 Adjusting the import

-Since Photon.js is generated into `node_modules/@prisma/client`, it is imported as follows:
+Since Prisma Client JS is generated into `node_modules/@prisma/client`, it is imported as follows:

 ```ts
 import { PrismaClient } from '@prisma/client'
 ```

-Note that this only imports the `PrismaClient` constructor, so you also need to instantiate a Photon.js instance:
+Note that this only imports the `PrismaClient` constructor, so you also need to instantiate a Prisma Client JS instance:

 ```ts
 const prisma = new PrismaClient()